moefh/bleepscript/doc/bytecode.md

 - `N` at `[11..0]`

 Calls a function passing `N` parameters.
-This instruction must be preceded by `newenv N`.
+This instruction should normally be preceded by `newenv N`.

 Execution: